-Picture this: You just got back home from an intense ATV trail-run when you notice that the exhaust is glowing red hot.
+Picture this: You just returned home from an intense ATV trail run when you notice the exhaust glowing red hot.
 You naturally start worrying whether this is normal or not.

-A glowing red color is usually an indicator of fire-bursting temperatures, which is rarely a good sign, especially when it involves our expensive toys!
+A glowing red color in the ATV exhaust pipes is usually an indicator of fire-bursting temperatures, which is rarely a good sign, especially when it involves our expensive toys!

 Any ATV will generate a lot of heat when you push it to its limit.
 And this heat needs to go somewhere.

-When something prevents the bike from getting rid of this heat as it is supposed to, or if some issue is making the bike produce more heat than it is designed to handle, heat will start building up in the exhaust system.
+When something prevents the bike from getting rid of this heat as it should, or if some issue makes it produce more heat than it is designed to handle, heat will start building up in the exhaust system.

 The exhaust glows red when the metal heats up to where it’s getting closer to its melting point.
 But there is no risk of the metal actually melting, as this requires quite a bit more heat, even from the point where it is visibly glowing red.

-The glowing happens at different temperatures, depending on what type of metal your exhaust is made of.
+The glowing happens at different temperatures, depending on the metal your exhaust is made of.
 Stainless steel, for example, will glow at a much lower temperature than non-stainless.

-So determining the actual temperature solely by the color of the glowing is not very accurate.
+So determining the actual temperature solely by the glowing color is inaccurate.
 A temperature gauge is needed to get the correct readings.

 During the day, you will, in most cases, barely be able to see the glowing.
 And if you do, it will look more like a dark red.
 But in the dark, the same temperature will make it glow bright orange.

-Before we get into the actual causes for why your exhaust may be glowing, you should know that some heat-related color changes are is perfectly normal on many ATVs.
+Before we get into the actual causes of why your exhaust glows red, you should know that some heat-related color changes are perfectly normal on many ATVs.

 The first part of the header, or up to the first bend of your bike’s exhaust, may start glowing if you push it hard enough.
 This does, however, not necessarily indicate something is wrong with the bike.
 It will not hurt anything.

-But if the exhaust glow beyond the first bend, you probably have a problem that needs to be addressed.
+But if the exhaust glows beyond the first bend, you probably have a problem that needs to be addressed.

-I cannot tell you what is normal on all bikes, so if you want to be entirely sure everything is ok, your dealer should be able to tell you how your specific bike should behave.
+I cannot tell you what is typical on all ATVs, so if you want to be sure everything is okay, your dealer should be able to tell you how your specific bike should behave.

-However, if the color suddenly starts changing, it’s a good indicator that something is not right.
+However, if the color suddenly starts changing, it’s a good indicator that something is wrong.

 Suppose you know that previously, only the first few inches of the exhaust used to become slightly red.
-But then one day, you notice a larger area of the pipe is affected, and the color has changed to bright orange, almost white color.
+But then, one day, you notice a larger pipe area is affected, and the color has changed to bright orange, almost white.

 This means something has changed, and it would be a good idea to locate what’s causing this change before it gets any worse.

-So let’s dive into the potential causes for your glowing exhaust.
+So let’s dive into the potential causes of your glowing ATV exhaust pipes.

 If the bike, for some reason, does not get as much gas as it needs, it will still run, but it will be running too lean.
 This condition where the bike does not get enough fuel and too much air can cause a furnace effect.

-After reading countless forum posts, articles, and other sources on the topic, I dare claim that the bike running too lean is the most common reason for glowing ATV exhausts.
+After reading countless forum posts, articles, and other relevant sources, I’m confident that the engine running too lean is the most common reason for glowing red ATV exhausts.

-To complicate things even further, there are a handful of possible causes for the bike to be tunning too lean.
+To complicate things even further, there are a handful of possible causes of the engine running too lean.

 There are several ways you can go about determining whether the bike is running too lean or not.

 This popping is often referred to as the bike backfiring.
-And while some popping is perfectly normal, you may want to look into it if it gets deafening and hard.
+And while some popping is perfectly normal, you may want to look into it if it gets too loud and hard-sounding.

 Loud backfiring is usually a good sign of the ATV running too lean.